Does Acupuncture Hurt?

 4. What about the needles used?

-A: We only use single use pre-sterilised disposable needles, which are disposed of after each treatment.
-The Association of Traditional Chinese Medicine (UK) members observe the Code of Practice which lays down stringent standards of hygiene and sterilisation of equipment.
+A: We only use single use pre-sterilized disposable needles, which are disposed of after each treatment.
+The Association of Traditional Chinese Medicine (UK) members observe the Code of Practice which lays down stringent standards of hygiene and sterilization of equipment.

 5. Is it safe?